uci-inf-133/a1-portfolio-jonny-molen/readme.txt

 (c) Advanced features
+- Creating a table with multiple columns and rows which can be read via a screen reader

 3. Did you ignore any of the warnings or errors presented by the accessibility checker?
 If so, why does this not seem like an accessibility concern?
 If it's useful, you can consolidate your thoughts on multiple warnings/errors if the rationale is similar.